isomerpages/nlb-biblioasia/articles-archive/features/_posts/2021-08-12-post-darwin-in-cambridge-and-wallace-in-the-malay-archipelago.md

 For many years it has been repeated that Darwin was a theology student at Cambridge.
 This is not true.
 There was no such undergraduate degree.
 Instead, Darwin was registered for an ordinary Bachelor of Arts (BA) degree.
 It was his intention to become a clergyman, but such training could take place only after receiving the prerequisite B.A.
 In the end, Darwin never undertook any divinity training.

-In November 1828, Darwin moved into a set of rooms in Christ's College, as he later recalled. “in old court. middle stair-case, on right-hand on going into court, up one flight, right-hand door and capital rooms they were.”
+In November 1828, Darwin moved into a set of rooms in Christ's College, as he later recalled. “in old court, middle stair-case, on right-hand on going into court, up one flight, right-hand door and capital rooms they were.”
 They were indeed comfortable and recently discovered college record books reveal that Darwin's rooms were the most expensive at €4 per quarter.
 The record books also reveal that his college bills over three years amounted to about €700.
 This was a princely sum of money at the time.

 One of the more surprising findings about Darwin's daily life as a student was the mandatory attendance at the College Chapel.
 This in itself is no surprise, but what was previously unknown is that Darwin almost certainly took his turn at the medieval brass lectern and read from the Bible to the assembled members of the college.
 It is a striking and paradoxical image.
 Charles Darwin has probably been attacked more than any other scientist in history as being purportedly irreligious or worse, dangerous to religion.
 Although Darwin would cease to believe in Christianity shortly after his voyage on HMS <i>Beagle</i> (1831-36), he was never an atheist.